 A large number of tenants use online sites to search for suitable rental properties.
 If you have an online presence, new and old tenants can contact you, share details of your available properties, and contact you if they need assistance.

-You don’t need to spend every waking moment on social media, but it’s a good idea to have a Facebook page.
+It’s a good idea to have a Facebook page.
 Invite tenants to “like” your page and share any property listings on local buy/sell sites.
 The more exposure your properties have, the easier it will be to find new tenants and minimise voids.

 33. Monitor what’s said about you online